ibm-cloud-docs/EventStreams/quick_setup_guide.md

     Click **Next**.

-    _Can you update topics via the UI?
-Can you view cluster info via the UI?_
-    _Bring in information like suggested topic naming strategies_

 4. Set the message retention period.
 This is how long messages are retained before they are deleted.
 If your messages are not read by a consumer within this time, they will be missed.